 Now we are here a third time.
 The amendments suggested by the Government again make good sense; they serve to improve the Bill.
 I did my own cross-check, but I ran out of energy just because we need a sentencing code.
 So I sought the advice of Professor Ormerod, who was able to assure me that he was prepared to give his blessing.
 If he had not, I would have complained—not to him but to the Government.
 A particular point to raise is that amendments should be commenced which, whenever possible, follow the “clean sweep” model and, again, reduce to extinction the risk of retrospectivity.
 A second is that any new legislation can be made compatible with the code.
 That, I earnestly urge should happen.

 There is a solitary advantage in us having to address these issues again: it will give the House the opportunity to hear from my noble and learned friend Lady Hallett, who will be making her maiden speech.
 She is a very long-standing friend.
 There are many things that could be said, but I want to highlight this: she was the judge to whom I turned to conduct the harrowing inquest into the tragic consequences of the murderous terrorist attack in London in July 2005.
 We will all remember the transport disaster which resulted in so many deaths.
 I know her well enough; I have heard her say that she would be the first to extol the fortitude and courage of the families of the victims and the survivors who appeared before her at that inquest.
-But she will not say it, so I will.
-The sensitivity of her approach to each individual human tragedy encompassed in that long, sad catalogue of murder can, even at the risk of embarrassing her, be highlighted.
+But she will not say this, so I will: the sensitivity of her approach to each individual human tragedy encompassed in that long, sad catalogue of murder can, even at the risk of embarrassing her, be highlighted.

 More to the present point, she was until a few months ago the vice-president of the Court of Appeal Criminal Division, much of whose work involves dealing with appeals against sentence which would have been quite unnecessary if the legislation had not been impenetrable and the proposed code in force.